PKBeam/RiffExt/README.md

 Output files have the `.wem` extension.

-Note that the way this program identifies RIFF data is quite crude - it only checks for the raw data `RIFF`, which means that sometimes it will output files that are not actually RIFF files.
+Note that the way this program identifies RIFF data is quite crude - it only checks for the raw data `RIFF`, which means that sometimes it will find false positives, i.e. it will output files that are not actually RIFF files.

 ## Building
 On Windows, compile `riffext_win.c`.